Quicksilver151/QuranRef/README.md

 quran-ref
 Display the verses of the quran in various english translations using references

-- (currently outputs both translations from sahih international and Dr.Mustafa Khattab, the Clear Quran)
+- (currently outputs both translations from Sahih International and Dr.Mustafa Khattab, the Clear Quran)

-- (Currently only works online)
+- (Currently only works when online)

 ## Installation